waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     1. SLOWPOKETAIL
     2. RATICATE TAIL

-### D. Tool Limitations
+### D. Tool Limitations & Strategy
 *   **pathfinder:** Previously had a bug where it treated unseen tiles as obstacles.
 Also had an issue with how I was passing arguments.
-Both are now believed to be fixed.
+Also had an issue with ledge traversal logic.
+All are now believed to be fixed.

-## V. Agent & Tool Development Ideas
-*   **local_navigator (Agent):** To provide tactical, on-screen navigation advice to get around immediate obstacles when a high-level path fails.
-*   **stuck_advisor (Agent):** To provide structured hypotheses and tests when I'm stuck, analyzing failed moves and system warnings.
-*   **path_tester (Tool):** To systematically test movement in all directions from a point to map invisible walls.

-### F. Tool Usage Strategy (Self-Correction)
 *   **Prioritize Specialized Tools:** I must remember to check for and use pre-existing specialized tools (e.g., `puzzle_solver`, `sokoban_solver`) for their intended puzzles before attempting manual solutions or building new tools.

-## VI.
-Reflection Notes (Turn 54107)
-*   **Fly HM Investigation:** The 'Fly' HM appears bugged, causing random warps. **Hypothesis:** This might be a consistent mechanic, not a random bug. **Test:** Systematically use Fly from different cities/routes and document the destination for each origin point to identify any patterns.